skatwala/Projects/Spring Boot With Unit and Integration Tests/Readme.md

-This is a Spring Boot JPA project.
+This is a Spring Boot project showing several Unit and Integration Tests.

 It shows a REST service using the Stereotypes of Controller, Service and Repository